rchicoli/docker-log-logstash/README.md

 This plugin is capable of:
   * reconnecting to logstash server, in case of lost connection
-  * caching messages to the filesystem, while logstash is down
+  * caching messages to the filesystem, while logstash is down.
+It works as a prototype though.
-  * send cached log information to logstash, when it is online
+  * send cached log information to logstash, when it is online (

 ## Releases